• Home

 What makes tacos al vapor different?

-The biggest difference in tacos al vapor is the flavorful tortilla.
-A mixture of chiles, garlic, and clove are blended and brushed onto the tortillas which are then fried.
-There is a lot of love in these tacos and that means a lot of flavors.
+The biggest difference in Tacos al-vapor is the flavorful tortilla.
+A mixture of chiles, garlic, and clove is blended and brushed onto the tortillas, which are then fried.
+There is a lot of love in these tacos, which means many flavors.

 What can you fill steamed tacos with?